-A particularly intricate interplay of many interfering amplitudes is found in the Anderson model, where the destructive interference of many amplitudes is reflected by exponentially localized eigenstates \cite{PhysRev.109.1492,kramer1993localization}.
-Decoherence will generally allow initially localized states to expand as destructive interference is lifted \cite{PhysRevLett.85.812,PhysRevA.82.042109}.
-The details of such dynamics \cite{PhysRevE.89.042129} and their stationary solutions \cite{PhysRevLett.118.070402,0295-5075-119-5-56001} depend on the specific properties of the environment coupling, as encoded, for example, in a Lindblad operator.
+A particularly intricate interference effect is found in the Anderson model, where the destructive interference of many amplitudes is reflected by exponentially localized eigenstates~\cite{PhysRev.109.1492,kramer1993localization}.
+Decoherence will generally allow initially localized states to expand as destructive interference is lifted~\cite{PhysRevLett.85.812,PhysRevA.82.042109}.
+The details of such dynamics~\cite{PhysRevE.89.042129} and their stationary solutions~\cite{PhysRevLett.118.070402,0295-5075-119-5-56001} depend on the specific properties of the environment coupling, as encoded, for example, in a Lindblad operator.
 Quite generically, decoherence rates are particularly high for states that can easily be distinguished by the environment, whereas they tend to be low for states that can hardly be distinguished by the environment.
-Interference, thus not necessarily just results in a pure attenuation of interference structures; rather, populations can start to propagate as the coherence length shrinks, while interference can still exist on sufficiently small length scales.
+Decoherence, thus not necessarily just results in a pure attenuation of interference structures; rather, populations can start to propagate as the coherence length shrinks, while interference can still exist on sufficiently small length scales.

 We will show here that propagating populations can become trapped due to interference on small length scales, resulting in the emergence of sharp interference structures that decay only once the coherence length is sufficiently small for the system to approach its classical limit.